Okavango delta

 Botswana is often regarded as the gold standard for exclusive safaris, yet navigating its pristine and highly protected wilderness can raise a few practical questions.
 There is no need for concern because the country is one of Africa’s most stable and welcoming destinations, celebrated for its warm hospitality, carefully preserved ecosystems, and some of the finest wildlife viewing on the planet.

-We are currently putting the finishing touches on our exclusive Botswana itineraries, which will be available on our website very soon.
-In the meantime, while you can already find answers to universal travel topics in our general FAQ, we have compiled essential, real world advice to help you prepare.
+Discover our exclusive Botswana itineraries, which are now available on our website.
+In addition to universal travel topics found in our general FAQ, we have compiled essential, real-world advice to help you prepare for your once-in-a-lifetime journey.
 Consider it your final checklist before trading civilization for the quiet luxury of the Okavango, allowing you to board your flight feeling entirely relaxed and ready for the extraordinary.

 Botswana is one of the safest and most stable destinations in Africa.
-Since you will be traveling with private guides and staying in exclusive lodges, you can feel completely secure throughout your journey.
+Since you will be traveling with private guides and staying in exclusive lodges, you can feel completely safe throughout your journey.

 The main safety rule here is actually about wildlife: many high-end camps are unfenced, meaning animals can stroll through.
 You’ll be perfectly safe by simply listening to your guides and never walking unescorted after dark.
 In towns like Kasane, for instance, elephants move freely through the streets using their traditional migratory corridors, making for an incredible sight if you follow standard safety distance guidelines.
 In urban areas, just apply standard precautions: leave your expensive jewelry at home (the leopards won’t be impressed anyway) and keep your valuables secure.